hazur84/OptiMacDualXeon-T7600/README.md

-# Dell Precision T7610 Workstation MAC PRO Hackintosh GUIDE
+# CUSTOM MAC PRO DELL T7600 WORKSTATION Hackintosh GUIDE

 ## Introduction:

-This Workstation used to be a Beast with Dual CPUs and a lot of of RAM (64 GB), I Know it is now normal to get that much cores in a Desktop but it is still a very decent machine for me (As a Programmer), and I thought it would be a good idea to Install MOJAVE MacOS 10.15.6 as the Daily Driver.
+This Workstation for extreme application used to be a Beast with Dual CPUs and a lot of of RAM (64 GB), I Know it is now normal to get that much cores in a Desktop but it is still a very decent machine for me (As a Programmer), and I thought it would be a good idea to Install MOJAVE MacOS 10.15.6 as the Daily Driver, also

+It is faster than the most expensive mac pro, with a 2x1 TB raid drive speed of over 350mb/s, along with 250mb/s read write speed, and a ssd for system and applications, is configured to work with the most demanding video files, Ultra-performance video editing 3D sound system.

 ## Specs:

 1. CPU: 2x Xeon E5-2620 v2 2GHz Eight Core Processors
 1. RAM: 64 GB 1333 MHz DDR3 ECC Memory
-1. GPU: GYGABYTE Radeon RX 560 4GB
+1. GPU: GYGABYTE Radeon RX 560 4GB, OUTPUT 4K MONITORS (DVI, HDMI and Display port)
 1. HD SATA SSD 960 GB
+1. WIFI AC 1300mb/s
-1. BLUETOOTH USB BT400 ASUS
+1. BLUETOOTH 4.1 USB BT400  (Fully compatible with apple wireless devices)
 1. Chipset: Intel C602
+1. Built-in Speakers, Optical Drive
 1. Audio: Realtek ALC3220 (ALC280) High Definition Audio
 1. SAS Drive Controllers (RAID): LSI 2308 SATA/SAS 6Gb/s controller with host based RAID 0, 1, 10 (4
 1. Network Controller 1: Intel 82579 Gigabit Ethernet controller with Remote Wake UP, PXE and Jumbo frames support